-The goals and objectives are intended to state the overarching academic priorities of the University for the next five years.
-The Goals and Objectives were approved through the SU Cabinet level in spring 2012.
+The goals and objectives are intended to state the overarching academic priorities of SU for the next five years.

 Goal 1: Provide a curriculum and other learning experiences that creatively address the changing needs of a diverse, technology-based, global society.